Kaltsoon/nosql/material/4-mongo-python.md

 Now that we know the basics of PyMongo, let's implement a database application for our project.
 At this point you should have already designed the database schema and inserted some test data to the database.
 Use Python and PyMongo to implement a simple database application which uses the database.
 These are the requiremenets for the application:

 - Some kind of user interface.
 The easiest way is to implement a command-line user interface which reads user input from the command-line with the `input` function and prints information with the `print` function.
 You can use [this](./application.py) Python program as a starting point.
 If you want, you can also do something fancier, like a web application using [Flask](https://flask.palletsprojects.com/en/3.0.x/quickstart/)
-- Usage of all CRUD operations for at least one collection
+- Usage of all CRUD operations for at least one collection and some operations for one more collection

 If you want to expand your application here's some ideas for optional requirements: